Inside Tom Brady's New but Predictably Spectacular Life in Florida - E! Online

 While he can't prevent some people from literally cruising by his backyard, to further protect his family's privacy, Brady has contracted with the Tampa Bay Police Department to have off-duty officers patrol his waterfront.
 A spokeswoman for the department told the Tampa Bay Times in May that Brady is paying for the service himself (at ease, taxpayers!) and that it's a common enough practice in their city for those seeking extra security (like at construction sites or special events) to pay cops for extra duty.

 Aside from the waves Brady made with his illicit outdoor workout, he and Bündchen lived a relatively quiet life this past spring, minus his massively hyped outing in May to pair with Phil Mickelson for a charity golf match against his former longtime rival Peyton Manning and Tiger Woods.
-The Match: Champions for Charity, which Woods and Manning won, was watched by roughly 5.8 million sports-starved people to make it the most-watched golf telecast in cable history.
+The Match: Champions for Charity, which Woods and Manning won, was watched by roughly 5.8 million sports-starved people to make it the most-viewed golf telecast in cable history.

 The family had auspiciously vacationed at their home in Costa Rica in early March (well-timed considering the COVID-related travel restrictions that came later that month, but planned because of Brady's training schedule) and then made their big move.